CarloSalas741/TemplateDesigner/README.md

 # TemplateDesigner
-This is an imitation from a template https://templatemo.com/live/templatemo_572_designer
+This is a copy from a template https://templatemo.com/live/templatemo_572_designer